Benefits at a glance

 Mode C: yielding mode

-A more natural walking with the same high level of safety can be reached in the yielding mode.
-In comparison to the other activity modes, the stance phase in mode C is not locked, but exhibits a high level of damping.
-This helps you go with the transfemoral prosthesis on level ground, slopes and stairs.
+You achieve an even more natural gait along with a high level of safety in yielding mode.
+In contrast to the other activity modes, the stance phase is not locked in mode C, but exhibits a high level of damping.
+This supports you when walking on uneven ground, ramps and stairs with the transfemoral prosthesis.
 The swing phase can be initiated earlier, which facilitates the more dynamic movements.

 Activity mode C is suitable for you if you have moderate control over your residual limb, are able to deal with various everyday situations and can cover short to medium walking distances outdoors.